svermeulen/vim-easyclip/README.md

 ### Substitution Operator ###

 Because replacing text is such a common operation, EasyClip includes a motion for it.
 It is essentially equivalent to doing a change operation then pasting using the specified register.
-By default this is mapped to the `s` key.
-For example, to paste over the word under the cursor you would type `siw`, or to paste inside brackets, `si(`, etc.
+For example, assuming you have mapped this motion to the `s` key, to paste over the word under the cursor you would type `siw`, or to paste inside brackets, `si(`, etc.

 It can also take a register to use for the substitution (eg. `"asip`), and is fully repeatable using the `.` key.

+**NOTE** This feature is off by default.
+To use, you have to either enable the option `g:EasyClipUseSubstituteDefaults` (in which case it will be mapped to the `s` key) or map the key/keys of your choice to the `<plug>` mappings found in substitute.vim.

 ### Yank Buffer ###